mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## Integrate with HashiCorp Vault

 You must be a Postman [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up an integration with Postman Vault and [HashiCorp Vault](https://developer.hashicorp.com/vault/docs/what-is-vault).
 You need to set up an [OpenID Connect (OIDC) identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider) in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.
-To set up the integration in Postman, you need to enter the OIDC client URL, OIDC client ID, and namespace for your OIDC identity provider.
+To set up the integration in Postman, you need to enter the OIDC client URL, JWT auth path, OIDC client ID, role name, and namespace for your OIDC identity provider.

 You can use the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/docs/commands) to set up an OIDC identity provider.
 If you're using HashiCorp Vault in [HashiCorp Cloud Platform](https://developer.hashicorp.com/hcp/docs/hcp), go to the [public cluster URL](https://developer.hashicorp.com/vault/tutorials/cloud/vault-access-cluster) for your HashiCorp Vault, then enter commands in the Vault Browser CLI.
 If you're using HashiCorp Vault in a self-hosted instance, [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) on your computer, then enter commands in the terminal.<!-- You can instead run a [script that executes the setup commands](#download-and-run-the-hashicorp-vault-setup-script). -->